 Advertiser Disclosure: This post includes references to offers from our partners.
 We may receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

 The Bank of America® Platinum Visa® Business Credit Card is a no-frills business credit card with no annual fee and a solid sign-up bonus.

 Though you won’t find it on our list of the best small business credit cards or our roundup of the best low APR interest credit cards, this card has some attractive features.
 In addition to the $200 statement credit as a sign-up bonus, it boasts a 0% APR introductory promotion on purchases for 7 billing cycles from the day you open your account.
-For well-qualified applicants, it also holds the promise of a regular APR several points lower than most business credit cards: 11.24% to 22.24% variable APR, depending on your creditworthiness and prevailing rates.
+For well-qualified applicants, it also holds the promise of a regular APR several points lower than most business credit cards.

 Alas, the Platinum Visa® Business Credit Card isn’t perfect.
 It lacks an ongoing rewards program, meaning there’s no way to earn a return on your spending once the sign-up bonus period ends.
 And beyond a basic cash flow management system and some common Visa®-backed benefits, it offers no deal-sweetening perks.